dex-guru/blockchain-snapshots/README.md

 Additional Information
 - This snapshot is provided as-is for the community's convenience, without guarantees regarding completeness beyond the specified block.
 - Ensure your node meets the above requirements for storage space and network capacity before proceeding.
-For more information about Canto Network and its features, please visit the official [Canto Network website](https://canto.io/).
 ---------------------------------
 ## Manta Network Blockchain Snapshot